 Walking tour and more info

 You’re welcome to follow my walking route through Utrecht’s historic centre or you can book a walking tour of Utrecht.
+I can also recommend a scenic canal cruise around Utrecht.
 Visit the city tourist board for more info about events, other attractions and tours.

 Where to stay in Utrecht

-Though Utrecht can easily be visited as a day trip, I strongly recommend staying for a few days to explore the city and soak up the vibes.
+Utrecht can easily be visited as a day trip.
+However, I strongly recommend staying for a few days to explore the city and soak up the vibes.
 There’s a large variety of accommodations, from luxurious five-star hotels such as the Grand Hotel Karel V to small boutique hotels and B&Bs.
-I can recommend the gorgeous Hotel Beijers (housed in a beautifully-restored 17th century city palace) and the B&B Gregorius (located on the serene Nieuwegracht).
-I can also recommend the Hampton by Hilton Hotel located atop the Hoog Catharijne Mall.
+I can recommend Hotel Beijers (housed in a beautifully-restored 17th century city palace) or Logement Petit Beijers.
+I can also recommend the Hampton by Hilton Hotel or Crowne Plaza Utrecht which are situated adjacent to the Central Station.

 How to get to Utrecht